 In case of absence, excused or otherwise, students are expected to complete any classwork or homework assignments they have missed in order to receive an academic grade without penalty.
-The assignments will all be available on Skedula/Pupil Path.
 The student will receive a grade of "0" for the classwork assignments on the missed day until the student hands in the missing work.
 All missing work will have a maximum amount of 5 days given to complete any missing assignments.
 It is the student's responsibility to follow up with me to ensure he/she makes up any missing assignments.